 New research suggests that marijuana's effects can last up to three days

-Although individuals may report a decrease in anxiety and depression as a result of using marijuana in the short term, it still has the potential to become worse with long-term use and ultimately be used as a coping mechanism for managing anxiety and depression.
+Although individuals may report a decrease in anxiety and depression as a result of using cannabis in the short term, it still has the potential to become worse with long-term use and ultimately be used as a coping mechanism for managing anxiety and depression.

 Prescription Drug Risks